menu

 Demographics

-The percentage of people in Boise City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.67% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Boise City is quite a bit lower than the national average among all cities of 21.84%: just 11.67% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Boise City in 2022 was $21,634, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $86,536 for a family of four.
 However, Boise City contains both very wealthy and poor people as well.